 Julie is responsible for the administration, financial and business management of the School.
-Julie is a member of the School Executive and School Management Committee.
-Julie is part of the School's Senior Management Team, which has line management responsibility for all administrative and technical staff.
+Julie is a member of the School Executive and School Management Board.
+Julie is part of the School's Senior Management Team, and has line management responsibility for all administrative and technical staff.

 She previously led the operational aspects of CLAHRC-NDL, with responsibilities for the strategic management of finance; operations; staffing; physical resources; and the development and continuous improvement of operational structures and processes to support the work of the CLAHRC.